Don't Guess Wrong: Apple, Google, and the Memory Science Behind Account Lockouts

 I am sitting next to a client.
 We open a browser.
 They type their Gmail address, hit Tab, and fire off a password.
 Wrong.
 Without pausing — without even letting their hands settle — they type the same thing again.
 Wrong.
 They go for a third.
 That is the moment I put a hand up and say stop.

 What I am stopping is not a typo.
 Typos resolve themselves on the second attempt.
-What I am stopping is a behavioral loop: the brain is generating a feeling of near-recognition (it's right there, I almost have it), the body is converting that feeling into action, and three rapid identical guesses are about to commit the user to a multi-day recovery process they did not consent to.
+What I am stopping is a behavioral loop: the brain is generating a feeling of near-recognition (it's right there, I almost have it), the body is converting that feeling into action, and three rapid identical guesses are about to escalate the system against the user — and on Apple, commit them to a multi-day recovery process they did not consent to.

 The moral is simple, and it is the entire point of this note: don't guess wrong.
 You either know the password — in the bet-your-day-on-it sense — or you don't.
 There is no middle state worth typing.